Agenda 2026

 Powering Europe’s future Europe’s energy demand is shifting, driven by electrification, geopolitical tension, and industrial transformation.
 Statkraft, as Europe’s largest producer of renewable energy, provides a strategic view of consumption trends, infrastructure expansion, and long-term capital requirements.
 Central to this transformation is cybersecurity: protecting generation, transmission, and digital control systems from disruption.
 This talk explores why energy security and cyber resilience must go hand in hand to support sustainable societal growth. |

-Statkraft HQ Lilleakerveien 6A, 0283 Oslo |
+Lilleakerveien 4E, 0283 Oslo |

 |